agiertli/backstage-dynamic-plugin-nexus/RedHatOne.md

           - name: NEXUS_REPOSITORY_MANAGER_SECURE
             value: "false"
    ```
+- **Don't change the Nexus URL!
+It has been setup only on a single cluster and it does not exist on student cluster!**
 - Git Commit & Git Push as `user1`
 - At this point we need to force ArgoCD Sync for our recent change.
 This is required due to the fact our values file is configured as a remote file and ArgoCD by default does not track changes in remote files
 - Log into the following ArgoCD instance using `admin` user